edgar-bonet/tiny-morse-decoder/tools/README.md

 Note that the Arduino peripherals are used in a somewhat unconventional
 way:

-* The serial port is used for two independent links: ATtiny13A → Arduino (reception) and Arduino → computer (emission).
+* The serial port is used for two independent links: ATtiny → Arduino (reception) and Arduino → computer (emission).
 * As pin 13 is not used by the program, the on-board LED is driven directly by the ATtiny.